Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Malpractice Exposure and Insurance Implications

-Trust account violations can void malpractice coverage in some cases.
+Trust account violations can void malpractice coverage in some cases, with serious consequences beyond lost coverage.
 When that happens, personal liability for partners extends beyond the firm’s insurance protection.
 The coverage you’re paying for may not be there when you need it.

 Firm Valuation Impact